BeaOrdonez/Data-Processing-Final-Project/README.md

     Once the vectorization of the descriptions has been done we proceed to use the embeddings to train and evaluate predicction models.
 Random Forest and Neural Networks have been used.
 The scikit learn tool and pytorch were used for their implementation.

- -->For the implementation of this neural network, the followed steps and their hyper parameters are:
+ -->For the implementation of this neural network, here are the followed steps and their hyper parameters:

 Data splitting step
 In data splitting, test_size = 0.2 to put 20% of the data in the testing dataset to ensure that the model is evaluated on unseen data.